vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 I've made a scheme how to connect the GY SCD40 to the ESP.
 This sensor uses an i2c interface to connect to the ESP.
 The ESP has predefined pins for SDA and SDL.
-I use here a ESP8266 chipset.

 | ESP pin | GPIO esp8266 pin | SCD40 pin   | color  |
 |---------|------------------|-------------|--------|